tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 Error from server ([all-ns-must-have-owner-label] All namespaces must have an `owner` label): error when creating "test-opa.yaml": admission webhook "validation.gatekeeper.sh" denied the request: [all-ns-must-have-owner-label] All namespaces must have an `owner` label
 ```

-You can see the contraint created earlier is violated, and creation of the object is denied.
+You can see the constraint created earlier is violated, and creation of the object is denied.

 Modifying the YAML as shown here and attempting to create with the label added: